esimov/diagram/README.md

 #### CLI Examples

-Read input from `sample.txt` and write image to `sample.png` showing a preview window with the hand drawn diagram
+Read input from `sample.txt` and write image to `sample.png` showing a preview window with the hand drawn diagram:

 ```bash
 diagram -in sample.txt -out sample.png
 ```

-Read input from `sample.txt` and write image to `sample.png`, and exit immediately without showing a preview window
+Read input from `sample.txt` and write image to `sample.png`, and exit immediately without showing a preview window:

 ```bash
 diagram -in sample.txt -out sample.png -preview=false
 ```

-Generate diagram as above but use a font at a different location
+Generate diagram as above but use a font at a different location:

 ```bash
 diagram -in sample.txt -out sample.png -preview=false -font /path/to/my/font/MyHandwriting.ttf